tronikos/esphome-magnetometer-water-gas-meter/README.md

 Alternatively:

-1. Temporarily enable the Magnetic Field Strength X, Y, and Z sensors in HA.
+1. Temporarily set `hide_magnetic_field_strength_sensors: 'false'` to show the Magnetic Field Strength X, Y, and Z sensors in HA.
 2. Run a light stream of water/gas.
 3. Observe which axis changes the most and its range.
 4. Set the axis and thresholds. e.g. if y axis ranges from min to max use: